ArneBachmann/sos/README.md

 - [Buy the developer a coffee](https://PayPal.Me/ArneBachmann/) to show your appreciation!

 ### From the author ###
-> I've been developing this software continuously over the course of the last months in my spare time, and it has been turned out great so far.
-I cannot, however, continue at this pace without the support of a lively community, or getting some kind of funding for the effort that I put into SOS besides my day job and being there for my family.
+> I've been developing this software continuously over the course of the last months in my spare time, and I think it turned out great so far.
+Due to other duties in my life I cannot, however, continue at this pace without the support of a lively community, or getting some kind of funding for the effort that I put into SOS.
 Bug reports, feature requests and contributions are welcome, granted there's enough time to process them.
-Please support SOS in any way suiting you, to make it our primary personal productivity tool!
+Please support SOS in any way suiting you, and spread the word!

 ### List of Abbreviations and Definitions ###
 - **MPL**: [*Mozilla Public License*](https://www.mozilla.org/en-US/MPL/)